-In search of some depth behind the plate, the White Sox have signed veteran catcher George Kottaras to a minor-league deal with an invitation to spring training.
+In search of some middle infield depth, the Indians have signed Michael Martinez to a minor-league contract with an invitation to spring training.

 Martinez ranks as one of the worst hitters of all time, batting .181 with five homers and a .482 OPS in 188 career games as a big leaguer for the Phillies and Pirates.

 His numbers in the minors are better, but still far from impressive, and at age 32 he’s strictly a utility infielder fallback option.

 Ivan Nova, who underwent Tommy John elbow surgery last April, has progressed to throwing from flat ground and is hoping to get back on a mound soon.

 Here’s what Nova told Chad Jennings of the New York Journal News about his status: